scionproto/scion/doc/protocols/authenticator-option.rst

 The following goals/constraints led to this design:

-- include a timestamp / sequence number to uniquely identify packets of the entire lifetime of a SCION path (24h).
+- include a timestamp / sequence number to uniquely identify packets.

-  - with high rates of packets (>1Gpps) we seem to need about 37 bit (~5bytes) for uniqueness
   - timestamp should be accurate enough to allow dropping obviously old packets
   - sequence number should be long enough to allow sliding window replay suppression like in IPSec